openhouse-project/ux/design/design-approaches.md

 - Easy to resolve NFTs (=chat rooms) from a user's wallet (resolving multisigs from wallets isn't so easy, bleugh!)
 - Nicely brandable, and imagery / naming can be used to brand the chat room.
 - In the mode right now

-Multisig wallet approach would appeal to a different audience who wish to collaborate on transacting via the multisig, knowing that their conversation is private and secure (assuming they